mmu-webdesign/l4-WPD-web-term-2/rwd-week-2.md

 ---
 ## Note

 We have found that the CSS re-set can be distracting at this stage.
-You may prefer to comment out (wrap a comment around all of this code) all of the above re-sets.
-They can be re-implemented next week when we start work on the responsive column.
+You may prefer to comment out all of the above re-sets (but this isn't easy).

 Either way, don't re-apply margins etc with your own CSS.
+You page will look bad, but we will address this next week.

 ---